myothiha97/Facebook-Carsnet-Python-Crawler/README.md

 Create an environment with python 3.6 and above (3.7 prefer)

-There are 3 main options

 source ~/VirtualEnvs/FB_Crawler/bin/activate

+Availabe options are as below

 -C option for crawling pages/groups from api'